ropensci-review-tools/ropensci-review-tools/docs/pkgcheck/vignettes/extending-checks.md

 then produce the message specified by that function, including the name of each scrap file as a list item.

+Any new functions must ensure that they return `NULL` when the nominated component of the `checks` list is itself `NULL` – do not presume that components processed within a given markdown conversion function actually exist.
+Note also that the text output of these markdown-formatted checks generally starts and ends with a blank line (`""`).
+These lines are important to ensure appropriate rendering of HTML components.

-Once again, the green ticks and red crosses need to be converted to a different format, using the following markdown conversions:
+Finally, note that the green ticks and red crosses need to be converted to a different format, using the following markdown conversions:

 | `summary` symbol | markdown symbol          |
 |------------------|--------------------------|
 | symbol_crs()     | :heavy_multiplication_x: |
 | symbol_tck()     | :heavy_check_mark:       |

-Note also that the text output of these markdown-formatted checks generally starts and ends with a blank line (`""`).
-These lines are important to ensure appropriate rendering of HTML components.